Skip to content

 VM Stuck in Pending

-# Check provider status
+# Check provider status and circuit breaker

 kubectl describe provider vsphere-provider